 Smart TV Alliance SDK includes a validation tool that allows developers to ensure that apps developed are compatible with the specification (4.0, 3.0, 2.5, 2.0), which means STA apps are compatible with the STA TV manufacturers' requirements.
 The SDK offers features from the specification that are not yet included in regular HTML5 browsers, such as adaptive streaming (MPEG-DASH etc.), the capability mechanism from specification 3.0, DIAL multiscreen emulation/validation, DRM API emulation and the device emulator for Smart TV Alliance Smart Home Specification 1.0.
 Using the SDK software at an early stage in your app development reduces the chance of issues later on when submitting your app for each platform.

 How much support will developers get from the Alliance?

-Developers have access elaborate documentation from the SDK documentation page and information on the latest Smart TV Alliance specifications and SDK.
+Developers have access to elaborate documentation from the SDK documentation page and information on the latest Smart TV Alliance specifications and SDK.
 They will also have the ability to ask questions of the STA community in the STA forum.
 Specific questions on the supported Smart TV platforms can be found on the Smart TV makers' developer websites.

 What is the purpose of the Smart TV Alliance?

 The Smart TV Alliance's mission is to provide a platform for manufacturers and developers to create interactive content for consumers' TVs.
 The Alliance has profiled a set open solutions technology and open standards so developers can build apps once to publish on all supported Smart TV Alliance devices.